Sophia Dunkley: International career

 In October 2018, Dunkley was named in England's squad for their upcoming 2018 ICC Women's World Twenty20 campaign.
 She made her international debut in England's second game of the tournament, against Bangladesh, but did not bat or bowl.
 Dunkley played the rest of England's games in the tournament, as they progressed all the way to the final before losing to Australia.
 She top scored with 35 in England's loss to the West Indies, but otherwise had little opportunity to contribute with either bat or ball.

 In February 2019, Dunkley was named as part of the squad for England's tours of India and Sri Lanka.
 She picked up her first international wicket in the 2nd Twenty20 against Sri Lanka, and overall played five matches on the tour.

 After being omitted from England squads for the rest of 2019 and early 2020, on 18 June 2020 Dunkley was named in a squad of 24 players to begin training ahead of international women's fixtures starting in England following the COVID-19 pandemic.
-She subsequently played two T20Is against the West Indies, and was at the crease in the final T20 as England secured their 5-0 victory.
+She subsequently played two T20Is against the West Indies, and was at the crease in the final T20 as England secured their 5–0 victory.

 In February 2021, Dunkley was named in England's squad for their tour of New Zealand.
-She played all three T20Is on the tour, and scored 26 to help England to a competitive total in the final match of the series.
+She played all three T20Is on the tour, and scored 26 to help England reach a competitive total in the final match of the series.
 In June 2021, Dunkley was named in England's Test squad for their one-off match against India.
 Dunkley made her Test debut on 16 June 2021, for England against India.
 Later the same month, Dunkley was also named in England's Women's One Day International (WODI) squad, also for their series against India.
 Dunkley made her WODI debut for England, against India, on 27 June 2021.
 In the following match, she scored her first half-century in WODIs.

 In December 2021, Dunkley was named in England's squad for their tour to Australia to contest the Women's Ashes.
 In February 2022, she was named in England's team for the 2022 Women's Cricket World Cup in New Zealand.
 In July 2022, in the second match against South Africa, Dunkley scored her first century in a WODI match, with 107 runs.
 Later the same month, she was named in England's team for the cricket tournament at the 2022 Commonwealth Games in Birmingham, England.

+She was named in the England squad for the 2024 ICC Women's T20 World Cup.

+Dunkley was named in England's squad for their multi-format tour to South Africa in November 2024.

+She was named in the England squad for the 2025 Women's Ashes series in Australia.